 Poetry and the Criticism of Poetry (Winter 2015)

-This issue on poetry and the criticism of poetry includes poetry by Brendan Galvin, Billy Collins, Francis Blessington, William Logan, Timothy Riordan, Warren Leamon, George Monteiro, Dana Gioia, Jean Hollander, William Wenthe, Patricia Hooper, Deborah Warren, and Wyatt Prunty; essays and reviews by Robert Buffington (on Tate), Denis Corish (on Yeats), David Mason (on Gioia), John Ridland, Frederick Turner (on the Trivium); reviews by Marc Hudson (on Wendell Berry), Robert W. Miles (on Bach), Robert Jennings McLaughlin (on Berryman), Robert Crossley (on Wordsworth and Milton), Ryan Wilson (on Donald Justice), George Core (on Donald Hall), Peter Makuck (on Philip Raisor); fiction by Kathleen Ford and Gladys Swan.
+This issue on poetry and the criticism of poetry includes poems by Brendan Galvin, Billy Collins, Francis Blessington, William Logan, Timothy Riordan, Warren Leamon, George Monteiro, Dana Gioia, Jean Hollander, William Wenthe, Patricia Hooper, Deborah Warren, and Wyatt Prunty; essays and reviews by Robert Buffington (on Tate), Denis Corish (on Yeats), David Mason (on Gioia), Frederick Turner (on the Trivium), Marc Hudson (on Wendell Berry), Robert W. Miles (on Bach), Robert Jennings McLaughlin (on Berryman), Robert Crossley (on Wordsworth and Milton), Ryan Wilson (on Donald Justice), George Core (on Donald Hall), Peter Makuck (on Philip Raisor); fiction by Kathleen Ford and Gladys Swan.

 The State of Letters (Spring 2015)